What Is Upside Down Divorce®? A Calmer Path Through Separation

 - Any other agreements specific to the family's needs

-The expert facilitates productive conversations, helping each parent feel heard and ensuring the plan serves the children's developmental needs.
-Research shows that children benefit most when they maintain meaningful relationships with both parents and when parents can cooperate effectively (D'Onofrio & Emery, 2019).
+The expert facilitates productive conversations, helping each parent feel heard while ensuring the plan serves the children's developmental needs.
+Research consistently links warmth and nurturance from parents, combined with effective discipline and limit-setting, to positive child adjustment following divorce.

 Stage 2: Addressing Financial Matters